OlgaKuryatnikova/website/content/home/about.md

 # List your academic interests.
 [interests]
-interests = ["Non-linear optimization", "Convex and conic optimization", "Integer programming", "Energy systems and electricity", "Machine learning"]
+interests = ["Non-linear optimization", "Convex and conic optimization", "Integer programming", "Energy systems and electricity", "Machine learning", "Economics"]

 # List your qualifications (such as academic degrees).